skasproject/skas/docsite/docs/toolsandtricks.md

 > _The list of `configMap` is built dynamically by the Helm chart._

-Of course, if Reloader is not installed in your cluster, this annotation will have no effect.
+Of course, if Reloader is not installed in your cluster, this annotation will be ineffective."

 ## Secret generator

-As stated in [Two LDAP servers configuration](twoldapservers.md) o [Delegated users management](delegated.md), there is the need to generate a random secret in the deployment.
-For this, one can use [kubernetes-secret-generator](https://github.com/mittwald/kubernetes-secret-generator), a custom kubernetes controller.
+As mentioned in [Two LDAP servers configuration](twoldapservers.md) and [Delegated users management](delegated.md), it's necessary to generate a random secret during deployment.
+To achieve this, you can utilize [kubernetes-secret-generator](https://github.com/mittwald/kubernetes-secret-generator), a custom Kubernetes controller.

-Here is a manifest which, once applied, will create the secret `skas2-client-secret` used the authenticate the communication between the two PODs of the two LDAP configuration referenced above.
+Here is a manifest that, once applied, will create the secret `skas2-client-secret`, which is used for authenticating communication between the two pods in the configurations mentioned above.

 ``` { .yaml .copy }
 ---